College of Engineering, Architecture and Technology

 Schools of Engineering

-Bachelor of Science in Aerospace Engineering, Biosystems Engineering with options in bioprocessing and food processing, environment and natural resources, machine systems and agricultural engineering, and premedical; Chemical Engineering with options in biomedical/biochemical and premedical; Civil Engineering with an option in environmental; Computer Engineering; Electrical Engineering; Industrial Engineering and Management; and Mechanical Engineering with options in premedical.
+- Bachelor of Science in Aerospace Engineering, Biosystems Engineering with options in bioprocessing and food processing, environment and natural resources, machine systems and agricultural engineering, and premedical; Chemical Engineering with options in biomedical/biochemical and premedical; Civil Engineering with an option in environmental; Computer Engineering; Electrical Engineering; Industrial Engineering and Management; and Mechanical Engineering with options in premedical or petroleum.

 School of Architecture